 - The most textured and lively bass that I’ve heard.
 It’s not too heavy and not too light, but gives you just the right amount alright? 😛

 - The durability here is excellent.
-No plastic in sight, and they feel extremely solid in your hands.
+No plastic and they feel extremely solid in your hands.

-- Comfort wise, these are a dream.
+- Comfort-wise, these are a dream.
 I haven’t once had to adjust them, and they don’t weigh you down or feel like they’re moving around too much.
-The clamp force is just right.
+The clamping force is just right.

 - No need for an amp.
 Just plug these babies into your mobile devices and you’re ready to go.

 - Great Soundstage for a closed-back model, or any model for that matter.
 The sound has this knack for jumping out at you without being in your face.
 Doesn’t make much sense I know, but trust me.
 There’s this uncanny presence as if the band is a lot closer to you.

 - Versatile.
 I love these with all genres and they work because they have an overall balanced signature with a touch of added warmth.
 They are just a bit north of neutral which makes them incredibly enjoyable rather than being too clinical.

 Recently I got a great deal on the PM-3 from my cousin and thought I’d update this article to see if my initial lovefest with these headphones was warranted back when I first heard them around June of 2017.

 In short, I feel the same way even years later.
 It’s just too bad Oppo decided to stop making headphones because this is absolutely one of the best closed-backs I’ve ever heard.